 A Racket installation includes HTML-format cross-reference information for all installed documentation.
 Each document's information is in a separate file, so that loading all relevant files would be tedious.
-The +m or ++main-xref-in flag loads cross-reference information for all installed documentation, so renders "mine.scrbl" to "mine.html" with cross-reference links to the Racket installation's documentation.
+The +m or ++main-xref-in flag loads cross-reference information for all installed documentation, so scribble +m mine.scrbl renders "mine.scrbl" to "mine.html" with cross-reference links to the Racket installation's documentation.
+(The "racket-index" package must be installed to use +m/++main-xref-in.)